Monk’s provided a treehouse renovation to an existing basic platform treehouse.

 Project Scope: Renovation and addition to an existing Chatham, NJ Tree House structure

 What kid doesn’t grow up dreaming of having their own backyard treehouse?
-Classic movies like the Sandlot, Stand By Me, and Swiss Family Robinson have helped to plant these tree house dreams and bring to life the adventures that can be had with some active imaginations, a handful of friends, and a sturdy hide out.
+Classic movies like the Sandlot, Stand By Me, and Swiss Family Robinson has helped to plant these treehouse dreams.
+Adventures can be had with some active imaginations, a handful of friends, and a sturdy hideout.

 Homeowner, Carol Soos, had previously contracted a company to build a treehouse platform and a simple structure that floated above three trees in her backyard.
 But, when completed she didn’t think it had enough intrigue to keep her kids occupied.
 Having worked with Monk’s the previous year, she knew exactly where to go for help in making her treehouse dreams become a reality.

 Monk’s renovation added about 50% more space to the existing structure.
 Adding a dutch door and six kid-size windows with working shutters allowed the children to close off the outside world to create a private place to conduct top-secret business.

 Carrying out the client’s vision for a rustic retreat, Monk’s used hickory branches found in the nearby woods as handles and door pulls.
 Inspired by seeing the carpenters craft a handle from a stick, the children stacked the work area with branches of all sizes hoping to have theirs included in the project.

 Monk’s even created some interior furniture pieces by repurposing tree stumps from the property into kid-size tables and seating.
-The entire tree house was re-sided with live edge cedar siding and a new cedar roof was installed.
+We resided the entire treehouse with live-edge cedar siding.
+We also installed and a new cedar roof.

 The homeowner’s goal for this project was to create a space where all the neighborhood kids would want to play.
 Judging from the giggles coming from the newly renovated tree house, we say, “Mission accomplished”.

 Please call 973-635-7900 or book online to set up your free estimate.